almet/notmyidea/content/dev/carto-forms.rst

 in this, so I started a discussion with him on IRC and we refined the details of the project and its objectives.

+Imagine the following:

+1. For a mapping party, we choose a specific topic to map and design the form (list of fields (i.e. tags) to be filled + description + type of the information)
+2. In situ, users fill the form fields with what they see.
+Geo fields can be prepopulated using device geolocation
+3. At the end of the day, we can see a map with all user contributions using this particular form.
+4. A script can import the resulting dataset and publish/merge with Open Street Map

+Example uses for this include recycling spots, accessible spots (wheelchairs, etc.), map advertisement boards (most cities do not track them!)…

 Some use cases
 ==============